Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Application to SWEs

-As the last test problem with the constant $H_0$, the perturbed unsteady jet simulation is known to be one of the most challenging tests as the initial condition is presented in Fig. \ref{SWEjetInit}.
-The length of the edge should be less than $h$=$0.1$, and consequently, the number of curved triangular elements are at least more than $10,000$ for most of the numerical schemes.
-In such a refined mesh, the difference between the LOCAL and LOCSPH schemes is negligible.
-Thus, the LOCSPHwithG scheme does not always show a better accuracy because the error of the divergences such as $\nabla \cdot H\mathbf{u}$, $\nabla \cdot H u \mathbf{u}$, and $\nabla \cdot H v \mathbf{u}$ is not dominant in this refined mesh.
+As the last test problem with the constant $H_0$, the jet flow simulation is known to be one of the most challenging tests as the initial condition is presented in Fig. \ref{SWEjetInit}.
+One difficulty is that a very fine spatial resolution should be provided for accurate computation.
+For the weak formulation, it is known that the edge of curved elements should be less than $h$=$0.1$.
+Consequently, the number of curved triangular elements for a sphere should be at least more than $10,000$ for most numerical schemes.
+For our simulation, 10752 curved elements are used with $p=5$, equivalent to approximately $4.5\times 10^5$ grid points.
+Perturbed jet simulations require more space resolutions.
+Fig. \ref{SWEjetError} demonstrates the improved accuracy in mass conservation in a steady jet flow simulation up to $T=6$ (days).
+At $T=6$, the mass conservation error of the SD1 scheme is $99.97\%.$ compared to that of the SD0 scheme.
+However, the mass conservation error of the SD2 scheme is only $75.87\%$ compared to that of the SD0 scheme.
+Results are similar for perturbed jet simulations for increased spatial resolution for $p>5$.
+Thus, this result is omitted in the paper.

-Thus, we test the same problem in a coarser mesh.
-Note that in this mesh, the signature pattern of the perturbed unsteady jet flow is not observed due to a large conservational error.
-However, it serves the purpose to observe the accuracy of the LOCSPHwithG scheme.
-Consider the same sphere as before with $h=0.4$ with 480 elements.
-The increasing mass and energy conservation error of the perturbed jet flow is shown in Fig. \ref{SWEjetError}.
-The LOCSPHwithG scheme shows the best accuracy.
-The LOCAL moving frames and the LOCSPHnoG scheme shows approximately a similar conservational error, which is approximately $1\%$ larger than the LOCSPHwithG scheme.